Tonydum/EDA_Top_2000_Companies/README.md

 # Exploratory Data Analysis On The Top 2000 Companies

+This project focuses on conducting an in-depth exploratory data analysis (EDA) of a dataset obtained from the Kaggle website.
+The dataset, sourced from Kaggle, contains information about the top 2000 global companies.
+EDA is a crucial step in understanding the main characteristics of a dataset and gaining valuable insights through visual methods.
+The analysis covers various aspects of the dataset, including distribution, top companies, geographical representation, and correlations between key numerical variables.

 (EDA) provides insights into the dataset's main characteristics, often using visual methods.

 EDA Plan: